Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Calibration procedure

 Finally, an in situ calibration is obtained from the data-to-simulation ratio of the \pt\ balance between offline jets and well-calibrated objects against which the jets recoil.
 Three different types of well-calibrated objects are used to span the full \pT{} range of the jets: $Z$ bosons decaying to electrons or muons, photons, and multijets.
 A polynomial in $\log(\pT)$ is simultaneously fit to the three input measurements to combine them.
 The resulting curve is taken as the calibration correction to be applied to \triggerLevel jets.
 In deriving the final calibration curve the fit is chosen over the simple spline-based combination procedure used for offline jets in Ref.~\cite{PERF-2016-04}; this procedure is more robust against localized fluctuations in the jet \pT{} distribution that result in deviations from the expected smoothly falling invariant mass spectrum.
-Any dependence on the final mass spectrum due to the choice of smoothing procedure is tested by comparing different smoothing methods on the data as well as simulations.
+Any dependence of the final mass spectrum on the parameterization of the jet energy scale calibration is tested by comparing different parameterizations on the data as well as on simulations.
 The fitted in situ calibration curve is compared to the spline-based smoothing procedure in Figure~\ref{fig:calib}.
 After the full calibration procedure, the energy of \triggerlevel jets is equivalent to that of offline jets to better than 0.05\% for invariant masses of 400~\GeV\ and their difference is negligible for invariant masses of 1~\TeV.

 Energy scale and resolution uncertainties derived for offline jets~\cite{PERF-2016-04} are applied to \triggerlevel jets in the signal simulation, with additional uncertainties equivalent to the size of the final trigger-to-offline correction (1--3\%).
 The uncertainty due to the modeling of pileup effects and due to the jet parton flavor are derived specifically for \triggerlevel jets and are comparable to those of offline jets.
 The jet energy scale uncertainty for \triggerlevel jets at 200 GeV ranges from 1\% at $|\eta| < 0.8$ to 2\% in the region between the central and endcap regions ($1.0 < |\eta| < 1.5$).